French Broad Section 9 Whitewater Rafting

 Safety is our top priority (with fun ranking a close second).
 The French Broad Section 9 trip is no exception.
 All participants are provided with safety equipment and given instructions on paddling and river navigation.
 Our guides are not only extensively experienced with rafting, but they are also trained in swiftwater rescue.

 No food will be provided during the tour.
 We recommend eating prior to your arrival at our Outpost.
 Snacks and cold water will be provided when you return to the shuttle vehicle.
-If you do need to have snacks on hand, our guides can store them for you in their dry bags.
+If you need to have snacks on hand, our guides can store them in their dry bags.

 The FB9 guided tour is rather laid-back and relaxed, but we do recommend participants be in good health and physically ready for the adventure.
 You will need to paddle throughout the trip particularly through the rapids.